A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer

 where $|\psi_{0}\rangle$ denotes the initial state, $E_{0}$ represents the energy level of $|\psi_{0}\rangle$, $|\psi_{m}\rangle$ denotes the intermediate state, and $E_{m}$ represents the energy level of $|\psi_{m}\rangle$.
 Substitutions of the initial state $|\psi_{0}\rangle=|g\rangle_{\mbox{ A}}|0\rangle_{\mbox{ P}}$, the energy of the laser field $E_{0}=\hbar(\omega_{\mbox{ eg}}-\nu)$, the intermediate state $|\psi_{m}\rangle=|e\rangle_{\mbox{ A}}|0\rangle_{\mbox{ P}}$, and the excitation energy of the ion $E_{m}=\hbar\omega_{\mbox{ eg}}$ into Eq.~(\ref{second-order-energy-shift-CiracZoller-0} ) gives the second-order energy shift in the form

-To assure that the quantum gate works correctly, we must let the second-order correction of the energy be much smaller than the product of the coupling constant $\eta\Omega$ and $\hbar$.
+To ensure that the quantum gate works correctly, we must let the second-order correction of the energy be much smaller than the product of the coupling constant $\eta\Omega$ and $\hbar$.
 Thus, we obtain another condition

 This condition is stricter than that of Eq.~(\ref{gate-operation-time-condition-1}).
 Thus, we attain